Mixture model: Direct and indirect applications

 The financial example above is one direct application of the mixture model, a situation in which we assume an underlying mechanism so that each observation belongs to one of some number of different sources or categories.
 This underlying mechanism may or may not, however, be observable.
 In this form of mixture, each of the sources is described by a component probability density function, and its mixture weight is the probability that an observation comes from this component.

 In an indirect application of the mixture model we do not assume such a mechanism.
 The mixture model is simply used for its mathematical flexibilities.
 For example, a mixture of two normal distributions with different means may result in a density with two modes, which is not modeled by standard parametric distributions.
 Another example is given by the possibility of mixture distributions to model fatter tails than the basic Gaussian ones, so as to be a candidate for modeling more extreme events.
-When combined with dynamical consistency, this approach has been applied to financial derivatives valuation in presence of the volatility smile in the context of local volatility models.
-This defines our application.